-And since 2013, the foundation has also upped investment in technologies for sustainable farming, including genetic modification.
-In this area, Grantham stands out from many other environment groups that have come out against GM foods, despite the body of research that has found them safe.
+Given Jeremy Grantham’s hedge fund background, this foundation appreciates nonprofits that work collaboratively with businesses to lay out the groundwork for environmentally sustainable economies and enterprises.
+Since 2013, the foundation has also increased investment in technologies for sustainable farming, including genetic modification.
+In this area, Grantham differentiates itself from many other environment groups that have come out against GM foods, despite the body of research that has found them safe.
 GM crops’ potential to better endure drought and disease compared to standard crops outweighs the controversy that they brew in the environmental community, in Grantham’s book.